mbakr99/inverted-pendulum-control/README.md

 ### Nodes Overview

 #### 1. `update_pend_pose_data` Node
-- **Purpose**: Publishes the pendulum orientation and the cart position.
+- **Purpose**: Publishes the pendulum orientation and the cart position, which facilitates the exchange of relevant inverted pendulum data between Gazebo and ROS.
 - **Functionality**:
   - Collects relevant pendulum pose data by listening to the `/gazebo/link_states` topic and calling the `/gazebo/get_link_state` service.
   - Publishes the data using a custom message of type `ControlPoseData` to the `/inverted_pendulum/control_pose_data` topic.
-- **Benefit**: Facilitates the exchange of relevant inverted pendulum data between Gazebo and ROS.
+- **Launch file**: .

 #### 2. `controller_node` Node
 - **Purpose**: Computes the control action based on the current state of the inverted pendulum.